 Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

-You go out to happy hour with friends, show up to every birthday, wedding, or going away party, buy presents, buy rounds of drinks, and buy new outfits for the event.
+Then you go out to happy hour with friends, show up to every birthday, wedding, or going away party, buy presents, buy rounds of drinks, and buy new outfits for the event.
 Some expenses are even justifiable, like donating to a friend’s charity or buying classes to further your career.
 The list goes on.

 You look at the credit card bill next month and see the damage from last month’s spending.
-You’re in denial, and tell yourself it’s okay.
+You’re in denial and tell yourself it’s okay.
 You pay a little more than the minimum that month and procrastinate paying off your bill.

 Then you go about your life and continue to justify every purchase, and before you know it, your credit card debt is in the teens – $14,000.
 It’s a mountain, and now you are burdened with figuring out how to climb out of your mess.